In slap at Trump, some wealthy Republicans campaign for Clinton

 With the political conventions barely over, the Republican effort to fundraise for Clinton is at an early stage.
 Some of the groups have yet to receive contributions because they must still file paperwork under campaign finance rules.

-Trump spokeswoman Hope Hicks declined to comment for this story.
-Clinton spokesman Jesse Ferguson said business leaders are supporting Clinton because of her economic plan and because Trump "cannot be trusted to lead our economy."
+Trump spokeswoman Hope Hicks declined comment for this story.
+Clinton spokesman Jesse Ferguson said business leaders are supporting Clinton because of her economic plan and because Trump "cannot be trusted."

 Groups formed to support Clinton include Republicans for Her 2016, run by Republican lobbyist Craig Snyder; a grassroots organization called R4C16, led by John Stubbs and Ricardo Reyes, officials in former President George W. Bush's administration; and the Republican Women for Hillary group co-led by Jennifer Pierotti Lim, an official at the U.S. Chamber of Commerce.